 - Non-Commercial: Try to be completely non-commercial with your fan art.
 This means no selling copies, no sponsorships, no advertisements.
 Non-commercial uses are far more likely to fall under fair use than commercial uses.
 Note that just because something is non-commercial doesn’t mean it is legal, and just because something is commercial doesn’t mean it is illegal.
 There are ways that you can sell your fan art and have it be legal, though these exceptions are both narrow and fuzzy.
 If you are commercial, stay small.
 Size will attract attention from rights holders, which could lead to legal consequences.

 - Treat Domain Names with Care: Your domain can become a trademark issue if it causes others to believe that you might be an official site.

 - Cooperate with Requests:If the creator or their representative makes a request of you, listen to it and comply.
 This is a practical strategy to head off a legal confrontation before it starts.

 Finally, the more original your work is, the more protected you are.
 Be creative instead of derivative, that’s where the fun is anyway.

-For more information on the legal landscape surrounding copyright and trademarks, you can get in touch with one of our lawyers at: firstname.lastname@example.org or 1-800-604-1312
+For more information on the legal landscape surrounding copyright and trademarks, you can get in touch with one of our lawyers at: [email protected] or visit our Vancouver, BC office or call 1-800-604-1312